 Small, but mighty

-The owner of Modern Huts, Jeremy Johnson, was inspired a number of years ago to build small, more energy efficient and durable homes.
-Shipping containers fit the bill on many levels, but aren’t known for their insulative properties.
+The owner of Modern Huts, Jeremy Johnson, was inspired a number of years ago to build small, more energy-efficient and durable homes.
+Shipping containers fit the bill on many levels but aren’t known for their insulative properties.

 The container home found its way to SAIT thanks to Anouk Kendall at Decentralized Energy Canada – a national technology accelerator.
 She connected Johnson with SAIT as well as the National Research Council.
-The NRC offers IRAP (Industrial Research Assistance Program) Interactive Visit grants for small and medium-sized enterprises to undertake a quick project to help with commercialization of a product.
+The NRC offers IRAP (Industrial Research Assistance Program) Interactive Visit grants for small and medium-sized enterprises to undertake a quick project to help with the commercialization of a product.

 In other words, sometimes it takes a village of like-minded individuals passionate about efficiency and sustainability to advance a product to market.

 Hildebrandt explains that SAIT’s work on the house, “determined a couple main areas of air and heat loss that could be easily improved upon in future iterations of prefabricated shipping container housing.”

 But here’s the thing.
 In order to make a metal home comfortable and energy-efficient, insulation is key.
 But too much insulation means you cut down on already snug living quarters.

 Hildebrandt is confident the roof, wall and floor assemblies they proposed to Johnson will meet performance requirements at a reasonable cost, and still leave plenty of interior space for living in compact style.

 Johnson is pleased with the research and with SAIT’s recommendations.